mateuszlewko/lang-compiler/README.md

 $ _build/default/langc/langc.exe example.la
 ```

-  If everythinh went fine, compiler generated binary `a.out`.
+  If everything went fine, compiler generated binary `a.out`.
 Check it by running:

  ```bash
  $ ./a.out